mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 * [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining): A high-level data mining project framework that generalizes well to any data science project, but lacks critical details for business problems.
 * [Principles by Ray Dalio](https://www.principles.com/): A great book that touches on so many learnings that Ray Dalio, Founder of Bridgewatter Capital, has learned through successes and failures.
 The learning and business analysis philosophy has been incorporated into the BSPF.

-# How The BSPF Works <a class="anchor" id="bspf-structure"></a>
+# How The BSPF Works (7 Steps) <a class="anchor" id="bspf-structure"></a>

 The BSPF is split into a top and bottom section.
 The top half contains details of what to investigate while the bottom half contains high level stages of the project.
 The two sections are _integrated_, meaning they work together to provide a complete program for managing a data science project in a business context.
 Finally, the BSPF is built on experience, which means it's validated.

 #### BSPF Top Half

-The BSPF has seven phases that are **detailed** with specific actions focused on understanding the problem and tying the results to Return On Investment (ROI), which is what the organization is keenly focused on:
+The BSPF has seven steps that are **detailed** with specific actions focused on understanding the problem and tying the results to Return On Investment (ROI), which is what the organization is keenly focused on:

 1. View The Business As A Machine
 2. Understand The Drivers